Coronavirus & Office Update

 - To facilitate the input of the voluntary sector into the Community Planning Process locally

-We offer support to all voluntary sectors (sometimes known as the Third Sector) organisations in the North West of Glasgow.
+We offer support to all voluntary sector organisations in the North West of Glasgow.
 The North West has a population of 206,483, 35% of the overall population of Glasgow.
 North West Glasgow has a larger population than 5 of the major cities in Scotland; Aberdeen city, Dundee, Falkirk, Stirling, Inverness.